Entity duplication

 Subscription licensing impact

-If a device is monitored through multiple channels and the device identifier (BIOS UUID) is the same, it is counted as a single entitlement.
+If a device is monitored through multiple channels but shares the same identifier (BIOS UUID or a matching set of cloud IDs), it is counted as a single entitlement.

-Example: A machine monitored via WMI from a Network Collector and also as a virtual machine on an ESXi platform will generate two entities.
+Example: A machine monitored through WMI on a Network Collector and also detected as a virtual machine on an ESXi platform appears as two entities.
 If both entities share the same BIOS UUID, they are linked and counted as one entitlement.

 Duplication in Azure resources